exercism/docs/anatomy/track-tooling/test-runners/interface.md

 When the status is not `error`, either set the value to `null` or omit the key entirely.

+#### Tests

+> key: `tests`

+This is an array of the test results, specified in the "Per-test" section below.

+The tests **MUST** be returned in the order they are specified in the tests file.
+For languages that execute tests in a random order, this may mean re-ordering the results in line with the order specified in the tests file.

 ### Per-test

 #### Name